Pavel-Gs/landing_page/README.md

-# My web development portfolio site
+# A company's landing page

-More projects are on the way.
+This is my portfolio project.
+More apps are on the way.
 Commercial use in the land surveying industry is not intended.
 The design idea (mostly - the layout) is taken from the "Backroads app" by John Smilga.